How to Design a Meeting in a collaborative work environment: The DOs

 Work with attendees to co-create a prioritized agenda so everyone understands the purpose of the meeting, their role in it & what to expect.
 That means that the agenda isn’t owned by the https://www.seriousinsights.net/management-by-design/meeting leader, but by the people attending the meeting.
 Co-creation is a central premise in Management by Design.
 This design rule helps ensure that everyone gets what they need out of the meeting, and if they don’t get it, they understand the priorities or time constraints that took their item off the agenda (and hopefully, they see it already posted to a future agenda).
 If you want to keep people engaged in a meeting, then make the meeting their meeting—not just by saying stupid things like: “Hey, guys, this is your meeting.” —but by taking the time before the meeting to really co-create the experience.

-- Provision attendees so they can access all links.
-There is nothing more frustrating clicking on a shared link with restricted access.
-Work our provisioning and permissions before the meeting.
+Provision attendees so they can access all links.
+There is nothing more frustrating than clicking on a shared link with restricted access.
+Work out provisioning and permissions before the meeting.

 If you have acquired and deployed a collaboration environment that includes a central repository as well as remote meeting management software, you should use them for every meeting.
 Don’t have some meetings that are phone calls, and others that use one or the other technology.
 Consistent use of your collaboration technology will provide you with a better meeting experience, improved digital asset management, less lost time and lost information, and a more skilled workforce.
 Yes, people will need to learn some new skills and practice them, but that should make the design more intriguing at the start.

 Daniel W. Rasmus, Founder and Principal Analyst of Serious Insights, is an internationally recognized speaker on the future of work and education.
 He is the author of several books, including Listening to the Future and Management by Design.